GeoAyisha/GreenTartu/README.md

 # Accessibility of Grenery in Tartu
-Project assessin the accessiblity of greenery from each building in Tartu.
+This project aims to assess the accessibility of greenery(urban parks) from each building in Tartu.